 - BlogVault migrates to thousands of web hosts, meaning that you don’t have to worry much about whether or not you can use the host of your choice.

 First thing is first: hosting is a big part of how your website is stored, presented, and optimized online.
 Therefore, it makes sense that some of the best hosts out there also take care of backups for you.
 So, we recommend first checking out our Kinsta’s plans to see which one is right for your business.
 We have packages ready for all sizes of businesses, and are ready to show you the Kinsta difference!

 However, if you still like the idea of incremental backups (where only modified files and database tales are backed up) the WordPress backup plugins we talked about are great.
 You really can’t go wrong with any of the four we’ve mentioned.

 If you still need some guidance on which one to go with, here are some additional thoughts:

 - If you need a simple automated backup process with various other features from Jetpack – Think about installing VaultPress.

 - If you’d like multiple staging areas so that you don’t implement the wrong restoration file or damage something during an update – Consider the WP Time Capsule plugin.

-- If you need a plugin for running multisite and completing bulk backups and other updates – Consider the ManageWP WordPress plugin.
+- If you need a backup solution that also supports WordPress multisites – Consider the ManageWP WordPress plugin.